The Gallant Hours: Description

 Also somewhat unorthodox is that scenes depicting Japanese staff officers were performed in Japanese, with only summary translations provided by the narrator.
 This narration was remarkably evenhanded in its characterization of the enemy for an American feature film of this period.

+Finally, the use of the Roger Wagner Chorale group in lieu of an orchestral score, was an unusual choice.

-The film's coda is a quote from Admiral Halsey:
+The film's coda is a textual reprise of a quote delivered earlier as advice from Halsey to an overwhelmed junior flight officer: